OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/02-EMG-Setup.md

 **2. Electrode-Muscle Connection**

 Choose muscle groups that can be flexed and relaxed easily.
-Place one electrode at the base of the muscle, and the other electrode at the tip of the muscle.
+Place one electrode at the base of the muscle, and the other electrode at the other end of the muscle.
 The order of these doesn’t matter, as long as they are both linked to the same channel number.
 Place the ground electrode on a bony part of the body with as few muscles as possible (e.g. elbow, kneecap).

 <img src="https://github.com/openbci-archive/Docs/blob/master/assets/images/EMG_Electrode_Placement.jpg?raw=true" width="50%">